ClassicPress/ClassicPress-Migration-Plugin/README.md

 5. Go to the settings of the ClassicPress migration plugin at "Tools" -> "Switch to ClassicPress".
 6. To proceed with the switch it is necessary that all pre-flight checks succeed, with a green or yellow check mark.
 A yellow check mark requires your attention, so read this information carefully.
 7. Press the **Switch this site to ClassicPress now!** button.
-8. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂
+8. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂.
 9. When the process is finished, you should see the ClassicPress About screen.
 10. To complete the migration process you must visit the Updates page and press the **Re-Install Now** button.
 11. You may be prompted to upgrade ClassicPress immediately after switching from WordPress.
 This is normal, and it is safe to upgrade.

 At this point it is safe to delete the “Switch to ClassicPress” plugin.

-If something is wrong, please let us know in [our support forum](https://forums.classicpress.net/c/support).
+If something is wrong, please let us know in [our support forum](https://forums.classicpress.net/c/support/).

 ## Frequently Asked Questions

 ### Will my current plugins and themes work in ClassicPress?

 Plugins that require Blocks might not work well in ClassicPress, you should test any plugins you plan to use and verify they work correctly.

-If you see something unusual it may be a bug with ClassicPress, and you can get help on [our support forum](https://forums.classicpress.net/c/support/) or [GitHub](https://github.com/ClassicPress).
+If you see something unusual it may be a bug with ClassicPress, and you can get help in [our support forum](https://forums.classicpress.net/c/support/) or [GitHub](https://github.com/ClassicPress).

 ### How can I use this plugin with an unsupported version of WordPress?